ROYSAVAR/ROYSAVAR/README.md

   ---

   ### 👨‍💻 About Me

-  My name is **Rogelio Salas**, I am a Bachelor's student in **Artificial Intelligence Engineering** at **Universidad Panamericana** in Aguascalientes, Mexico.
-Passionate about coding, technology and AI.
-  I’m constantly learning new skills and working on exciting projects!
+  My name is **Rogelio Salas**, and I hold a Bachelor’s degree in **Artificial Intelligence Engineering** from **Universidad Panamericana** (2021–2025).
+I am currently pursuing a Specialization in Software      Quality (expected   completion: June 2026).
+Passionate about coding, technology, and AI, I am constantly learning new skills and working on exciting projects.

  I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/file/d/1lEo1TT_UxPc_ydE0VbKSghM3naiM0Qco/view?usp=sharing)